This feature requires a paid plan on Vimeo.

 - View rate: The rate at which a video is played after it is loaded on a clip page or embedded site.

-The last section of the panel is the Interaction section, which is available for members of the Business plan and higher.
+The last section of the panel is the Interaction section, which is available for members of the Business, Premium, Advanced, and Enterprise.
 The metrics in this section allow you to track the performance of various interaction tools on your video, including: